 Blue Mitchell, Clark Terry, Bernie Glow and Burt Collins (tp); Jimmy Cleveland and Urbie Green (tb); Willie Ruff (fhr); Tommy Flanagan (p); Tommy Williams (b); Philly Joe Jones (d) and a string section led by Harry Lookofsky (vln).

 Blue Mitchell played with heated sensitivity and romantic phrasing.
-His tone was engaging and seductive.
+His tone was warm, engaging and seductive.
 Mitchell also was one of Benny Golson’s favorite trumpeters.
 He died in 1979 of cancer at age 49.

 Here’s the full Smooth as the Wind without ad interruptions…